When we think of pumpkins colors, orange first comes to mind. Certainly orange is the traditional, most popular color.

 Pictured above is a somewhat uncommon white pumpkin.
 There are both Jack O’Lantern and miniature white pumpkin varieties.
 Casper and Baby Boo are the most common varieties.
 They are a really novel pumpkin to place on your front porch, and draw the attention of neighbors and passersby.

-Color me Red Yes, there truely are red pumpkins.
-In the picture above, the red pumpkin front and center.
-The best known yet hard to find variety is “Rouge D’Etant”.
+In the picture above, the red pumpkin is front and center.
+The best known, yet hard to find variety is “Rouge D’Etant”.
 There is also a variety called “Cinderella”.

-Tan pumpkins are the kind that commercial food processors use when making canned pumpkin puree.
-Very few homeowners grow them.
-Again, no picture.....yet.
+Tan pumpkins are the kind that commercial food processors use when making canned pumpkin.
+Some say it is really a squash.